POSTGRADUATE RESEARCH IN ART AND DESIGN

 Should I contact you before putting in my application?

 Yes.
-Applicants are urged to submit your final application only after consultation with the Research Degrees Director and/or potential supervisors.
+Applicants are urged to submit a final application only after consultation with potential supervisors.
 The most successful projects are those which were well thought through in the process of application, including discussion between the applicant and potential supervisors.
 Please do not hesitate to get in contact with any questions.

 Is any funding available?

-The University will advertise any available research studentships (ie funding) between February and April each year and at other times as appropriate.
+If this changes, the University will advertise any available research studentships (ie funding) between February and April each year and at other times as appropriate.
 The advertisements will appear in suitable local and national media, including jobs.ac.uk and will include details of awards, contact names and addresses and a closing date.
 Studentships will also be advertised on the University website.
-The closing date for studentships is usually late spring.

 Where do I get application forms?

-Forms must be returned to the Research and Knowledge Transfer Office, from where they will be forwarded to the School of Art and Design for consideration.
+Applications are forwarded to Art and Design potential supervisors for consideration.
 Forms must be completed in full, including information on existing qualifications and transcripts (where necessary), funding details or requirements, evidence of English language proficiency (where appropriate) and names and addresses of referees.
 Supplementary material (images and essays as outlined above) must be included at this time.
 As stated above, it is advised that applicants discuss their research proposals with suitable members of academic staff prior to returning their application forms.

 What are the criteria for offering places?